tato123/service-workers-example/README.md

 # Example 1

+Demonstrates a JSON response for a GET fetch request to the resource `/hello`

+# Example 1

-Demonstrates a GET fetch request to the resource `/hello`
+Demonstrates a `streaming` repsonse for a GET fetch request to the resource `/hello`

 # Bugs